The Dark Side of Black Friday

 Make a list, and stick to it

-Black Friday can be a great time to buy something that you have wanted for a while and can allow making great savings.
+Black Friday can be a great time to buy something that you have wanted for a while and can allow you to make great savings.
 But more times than not, it leads us to buy things that we didn’t need.
 If it’s not on your list, it wasn’t needed and it’s best to leave it for now.

 Avoid Buy Now Pay Later